SimVascular/svFSIplus/README.md

 <h3 id="building_cmake"> CMake </h3>

 svFSIplus is built using [CMake](https://cmake.org).
-CMake is used to control the software compilation process using the `CMakeLists.txt` files located withn the svFSIplus source.
+CMake is used to control the software compilation process using the `CMakeLists.txt` files located within the svFSIplus source.
 CMake first attempts to discover the software dependencies (e.g. C++ compiler) required to build svFSIplus.
 It will then generate the native [makefiles](https://en.wikipedia.org/wiki/Make_(software)) used to compile it.

 <h3 id="building_vtk"> Visualization Toolkit </h3>